consider-it/ansible-role-docker_compose/README.md

 It was licensed under the MIT license.
 A copy of the license can be found under: [`licenses/ccchh-ansible_mit_license`](licenses/ccchh-ansible_mit_license)

+Source code of the [ansible/molecule repo](https://github.com/ansible/molecule) was either used directly or as a reference.
+It was licensed under the MIT license.
+A copy of the license can be found under: [`licenses/ansible-molecule_mit_license`](licenses/ansible-molecule_mit_license)

 ## Links & References

 Various interesting links and references related to this role: